 Provide your customers with multiple channels and modes of support

-Your customers might not always work in an office and have a computer available readily at hand to log a support request.
+Your customers might not always work in an office and have a computer available readily at hand to log a customer support request.
 Given that IT services are now the backbone of almost every industry, for all that you know, your customer might be on a remote oil rig with only their tablet as a communication device.
 Or they may be out on the road with only their mobile phones handy.

 So you must provide your customers with the facility to reach out to your staff anytime, anywhere, and through a device/channel of their choice for faster resolution times and business continuity.
+A survey report from Hiver found that over 60% of companies are offering their customers support across three or more customer support communication channels – you sure don’t want to be left behind, do you?

 Automated responses, in most customer service situations, might come across as impersonal, but when it comes to the IT industry, automated responses can be very helpful in mitigating frustrating situations.
 Whenever your customer submits a service request, an automated responder can come across as a sign of assurance that their request has been received.
 It can also be used to set expectations on a realistic timeline to get an actual response.